Examples of Writing Business Requirements Documents

 • Provide options for social media login.

-Example 2: HR Management System Upgrade
+Example 2: Business Requirements Document for HR Management System Upgrade

 Project Overview